pvdvreede-old/flow/README.md

     <script type="text/javascript" src="http://github.com/DmitryBaranovskiy/raphael/raw/master/raphael-min.js"></script>

 You will also need to add the flow JS file to your page as well.
+As above, you can either use the following url, download the file and server it from your server.

+    <script type="text/javascript" src="https://raw.github.com/pvdvreede/flow/master/build/flow.js"></script>

 Once these files are added you can use the following javascript in your project to create a new Flow: